kevalpatel2106/android-ruler-picker/README.md

 [![Build Status](https://travis-ci.org/kevalpatel2106/android-ruler-view.svg?branch=master)](https://travis-ci.org/kevalpatel2106/android-ruler-view) [![API](https://img.shields.io/badge/API-14%2B-orange.svg?style=flat)](https://android-arsenal.com/api?level=14)  <a href="https://www.paypal.me/kevalpatel2106"> <img src="https://img.shields.io/badge/paypal-donate-yellow.svg" /></a> [![Javadoc](https://img.shields.io/badge/JavaDoc-master-brightgreen.svg?style=orange)](http://kevalpatel2106.com/android-ruler-picker/)

+#### Android custom view that uses ruler for picking the number from given range.

 ## Features:
 - Easy to integrate.
 All you have to do is add the view into your XML and listen for the value changes.
 - Highly customizable.
 Change width, height, color, distance between indicators.
 Change the color and sze of the texts in the ruler in XML or dynamically from your java or kotlin code.